 INDRA builds on the PySB framework to assemble rule-based models of biochemical systems.
 The pysb python package is installed by the standard install procedure.
 However, to be able to generate mathematical model equations and to export to formats such as SBML, the BioNetGen framework also needs to be installed in a way that is visible to PySB.
 Detailed instructions are given in the PySB documentation.

-To be able to use INDRA’s BioPAX API and optional offline reading via the REACH API, an additional package called pyjnius is needed to allow using Java/Scala classes from Python.
-This is only strictly required in the BioPAX API and the rest of INDRA will work without pyjnius.
+To be able to use INDRA’s BioPAX API and optional offline reading via the REACH and Eidos APIs, an additional package called pyjnius is needed to allow using Java/Scala classes from Python.
+This is only strictly required in these input sources and the rest of INDRA will work without pyjnius.